Complete Publisher Submission · Confidential

 Rishi Khiani

 Direct descendant of the Khiani family.
-Eighth generation.
+Sixth generation.
 Mumbai.

 The House of Pohoomull · Rishi Khiani · Narrative Non-Fiction · Confidential · 2026